Travel Nurse Taxes: What Are Tax Homes?

 How can you do this as a travel nurse?

-The easiest option is to become a PRN nurse for a facility or agency based near your tax home, then work the largest portion of your shifts for the year there as local assignments (here's a guide to working with multiple agencies).
+The easiest option is to become a PRN nurse for a facility or agency based near your tax home, then work the largest portion of your shifts for the year there as local assignments (here's a guide to working with multiple travel nursing agencies).
 Keep in mind that as a PRN, you won’t receive non taxable reimbursements for your assignment.

 This is because you’ll technically be working in your tax home, and the allowance for tax-free reimbursements is a result of you traveling away from home (and outside of your tax home).